 Phil Steinschriber's Biography

-Undoubtedly, Phil Steinschriber's notoriety began as the Winemaker for Diamond Creek Vineyards (for the last 28 years and presently)
+Undoubtedly, Phil Steinschriber's career took off as the Winemaker for Diamond Creek Vineyards (since 1991 till his retirement late 2020)

 Phil helped his father out in the store selling such items as Thunderbird, Annie Green Springs and MD 20 20.
 Thus he began to wonder about what good wine might be like.
 Phil received his bachelor's degree from UCLA in 1973.
 In 1974 he decided to travel and took off for Europe with a one way ticket and a few dollars in his pocket.
 He hitched up with some people in Amsterdam, and traveled through Europe visiting such countries as Greece, Italy and France.
 He thought the countryside was very beautiful with the old vines and vineyards and enjoyed the many wines that he tried while traveling in the back seat of the combi VW van.
 He returned home about a year later and went into business with his father, not realizing back then how important those travels were to his future.